jtempest/float_eq-rs/README.md

     [rmax] ε: `0.000004000008`', assert_failure.rs:15:5
 ```

-The message shows the values of the expressions being compared and the
-difference between them both in absolute terms and in terms of ULPs.
-The
-`[rmax] ε` line shows the epsilon value that the absolute difference was
+Where `[rmax] t` shows the tolerance value that the absolute difference was
 compared against after being appropriately scaled.

 ## Optional features